Scalar curvature operator for models of loop quantum gravity on a cubical graph: Conclusions

 From the perspective of full loop quantum gravity, the restriction to a cubical graph certainly represents a rather serious limitation, since it implies that our curvature operator is defined only in a small subspace of the entire kinematical Hilbert space of the theory.
-However, in addition to facilitating the regularization of spatial derivatives, the assumption of a cubical graph fulfills another important role, having to do with the requirement that any geometrical observable -- such as the scalar curvature -- should be represented in the quantum theory by a self-adjoint operator.
-Namely, as discussed in section \ref{properties}, the assumption that our operator is defined on the Hilbert space of a fixed graph ensures that its adjoint is available as a densely defined operator, and hence a symmetric factor ordering of the operator can be prescribed.
+However, in addition to facilitating the regularization of derivatives of the triad, the assumption of a cubical graph fulfills another important role, having to do with the requirement that any geometrical observable -- such as the scalar curvature -- should be represented in the quantum theory by a self-adjoint operator.
+Namely, the assumption that our operator is defined on the Hilbert space of a fixed graph ensures that its adjoint is available as a densely defined operator, and hence a symmetric factor ordering of the operator can be prescribed.

 Note that the above statement applies to any operator involving holonomies associated to edges which overlap, even partially, with the edges of the graph on which the operator is acting.
 In general, the adjoint of such an operator cannot be densely defined on the entire kinematical Hilbert space of loop quantum gravity.
 Thus it seems certain that the regularization of derivatives in terms of parallel transported flux variables would have to be modified in some suitable way, if one would eventually like to refine the construction performed in this article into an operator which is well-defined in the proper framework of full loop quantum gravity, as opposed to being restricted to the Hilbert space of a single fixed graph.